named-data/NFD/docs/manpages/nfdc-face.rst

 The **nfdc face create** command creates a UDP unicast, TCP, or Ethernet unicast face.
 Local FaceUri is required for creating Ethernet unicast faces; otherwise it must be omitted.
+The NDNLPv2 unicast reliability feature may be explicitly enabled by specifying **reliability on** or explicitly disabled by specifying **reliability off**.
+If enabled, this feature must also be enabled on the other endpoint to function properly.

 The **nfdc face destroy** command destroys an existing face.